amir28/darsadgir/README.md

 # DarsadGir
-One App for calculate percent for persian people base QT 5
+a desktop app for calculate exam currect percent for persian people. created by QT 5
 ## How to Install
 ### For Ubuntu System And Other GNU/Linux
-First install **libqt5widgets5** package on your System with PackageManager
+First install **Qt librarys**, **curl** package on your system with your package manager
 **Then** run it in your terminal.
 ```sh
 mkdir darsadgir && cd darsadgir